andreschaefer/medixx/README.md

 ### step-4

-- Add `age` property to each phone in the data model.
+- Add `age` property to each medic in the data model.
-- Add a `<select>` input to change the phone list order.
+- Add a `<select>` input to change the medic list order.
 - Override the default order value in the controller.
 - Add unit and e2e tests for this feature.

 ### step-5

-- Replace the in-memory dataset with data loaded from the server (in the form of static `phones.json` file).
+- Replace the in-memory dataset with data loaded from the server (in the form of static `medics.json` file).
-  - The `phones.json` file is loaded using the `$http` service.
+  - The `medics.json` file is loaded using the `$http` service.
 - Demonstrate the use of [services][service] and [dependency injection][DI].
   - The [$http] service is injected into the controller through [dependency injection][DI].

 ### step-6

-- Add phone images and links to new pages that show the phone details.
+- Add medic images and links to new pages that show the medic details.
 - Add end2end tests that verify the links to the detail pages.
 - Add CSS to style the page just a notch.